SheldonTangZhiCong/e-commerce/README.md

 - ✅ Adapts to website changes
 - ✅ Same code for all platforms
 - ✅ Reads like a human would
+- ⚠️ But some ecommerce platforms like Shopee will have high secured by anti-bot system which can't direct screenshot at the product page.

 ---